tangly-team/tangly-os/src/site/website/content/ideas/adr/_index.md

 weight: 80
 ---

-The Architecture Design Records for the overall open source outcome of {ref-tangly}.
+The Architecture Design Records for the overall open source product of {ref-tangly}.